-Chipmunk-sized, though not a rodent; has palmlike, short front feet that are held over the head with palms facing outward.
+The eastern mole is chipmunk-sized, though it is not a rodent; it has palmlike, short front feet that are held over the head with palms facing outward.
 The mole uses its large hands to move through the soil in about the same way a person swims underwater.
 The head looks nearly featureless except for the flexible, piglike snout.
-Although the mole’s eyes are only good for telling light from dark, its senses of hearing, touch and smell are acute.
-The velvety fur is characteristically slate gray but often appears silvery on fleshly groomed moles and sooty black on juveniles.
+Although the mole’s eyes are only good for telling light from dark, its senses of hearing, touch, and smell are acute.
+The velvety fur is characteristically slate gray but often appears silvery on freshly groomed moles and sooty black on juveniles.
 A cinnamon-brown staining on the chin and along the middle of the belly is common on adults.
 The tail is nearly naked and is highly sensitive to touch.

 Total length: 5½–8 inches; tail length: ¾–1½ inches; weight: 1–5 ounces.

 Habitat and Conservation

 Moles live in a series of tunnels underground and may be found wherever the soil is sufficiently thick, pliable, and adhesive enough to support a tunnel system and is adequately populated with grubs, earthworms, and other prey items.
 In most cases it is not necessary to manage moles; to ensure healthy soils, their presence should be tolerated.
 When their presence cannot be tolerated at all, traps are usually the most effective way to control them.

 Grubs and earthworms constitute the bulk of their diet.
 They also prey on other soil-dwelling creatures such as beetles, spiders, centipedes, ant pupae, and cutworms.
 In fact, a mole can harvest more than 140 grubs and cutworms daily (many of which are destructive to your backyard plants).
 Moles can eat half their body weight a day!